-I think the Godhand is more to be taken as a “byproduct”of consciousness.
+I think the Godhand is more to be taken as a “byproduct” of consciousness.
 If the consciousness’ direction is negative, that means, is filled with negative emotion and thought, naturally a fitting astral entity will accumulate in form of spirits: trolls, ogres and elves are originally a product of human dreams/nightmares and fantasy according to Schierke in chapter 201 as explained in my post “Manifestation of Thought”.
-After enough thoughts accumulated, a new form of consciousness, a new astral creature reflecting them is created, probably in the world of idea.
+After enough thoughts accumulated (probably in the world of though), a new form of consciousness, a new astral creature reflecting them is created (probably in the world of idea).
 This is cause and effect, that means causality, in action.

 This would make everything that happened (the creation of the Godhand included) a product of thoughts and collective consciousness.
 If we go all the way back to find out the root of the matter, perhaps it’s consciousness that creates fate.
 The Godhand themselves are an entity of consciousness inside of the world of idea.
 But perhaps the same applies to all other human beings, if souls also belong to the world of idea: they’d just be much weaker than a Godhand’s consciousness.

 If consciousness or desire creates fate, it should be possible for someone to create their own fate or at least, increase the chances to change it.
 That effect is additionally increased if that person exist on the interstice, where mind affects matter more strongly.